Financial-Times/n-alert-banner/README.md

   - `bannerClass`: String.
 The top-level banner class, which other classes will be based on.
 Defaults to `n-alert-banner`
   - `contentLong`: String.
 The content to display on larger screens, or all screens if `contentShort` is not specified.
 Defaults to `&hellip;`
   - `contentShort`: String.
 The content to display on smaller screens.
 Defaults to the value of `contentLong`
   - `buttonLabel`: String.
 The banner button label.
-Defaults to `null`
+Set to `null` to hide the button.
+Defaults to `null`.
   - `buttonUrl`: String.
 The URL the button links to.
 Defaults to `#`
   - `linkLabel`: String.
 The banner link label.
 Set to `null` to hide the link.
 Defaults to `null`
   - `linkUrl`: String.
 The URL the link links to.
 Defaults to `#`
   - `closeButtonLabel`: String.
 The hidden accessible label for the close button.
 Defaults to `Close`.
   - `theme`: String.
 Themes to apply to the alert banner.
 [See the themes documentation](#themes) for available values.
 Defaults to `null`
+	- `closeButton`: Boolean.
+False prevents close button from being created.
+Defaults to `true`

 ### Sass

-As with all Origami components, o-tooltip has a [silent mode](http://origami.ft.com/docs/syntax/scss/#silent-styles).
-To use its compiled CSS (rather than using its mixins with your own Sass) set `$o-tooltip-is-silent: false;` in your Sass before you've imported the o-tooltip Sass.
+Similar to Origami components, n-alert-banner has a [silent mode](http://origami.ft.com/docs/syntax/scss/#silent-styles).
+To use its compiled CSS (rather than using its mixins with your own Sass) set `$n-alert-banner-is-silent: false;` in your Sass before you've imported the n-alert-banner Sass.

-o-tooltip includes mixins that you can use if you'd rather not have origami classnames in your page.
-These are only available if you're not using the Build Service:
+n-alert-banner includes mixins that you can use if you'd rather not have next classnames in your page.

 ```scss
 @include nAlertBanner($class: 'n-alert-banner', $themes: 'all');